 ...And Dominic went off with his only friend in the world.

 The next ten years, Dominic lived with his wolf, with his other wolf friends.
 He became a wolf and hunted with them.
-He hunted the Huntsman's prey, he tracked down the Huntsman's prisoners.
-His Huntsman rewarded him greatly for a job well done.
+He hunted the Huntress's prey, he tracked down the Huntress's prisoners.
+His Huntress rewarded him greatly for a job well done.

 Then she came.
 Dominic couldn't tell if she was the same girl.
 But the color of her hair, the smell she left in her wake, the sound of her laugh.
 Dominic fell in love all over again.
 And when she escaped, she took him with her.

 Since returning to Earth, Dominic has begun using the one skill he knows best: Hunting.
-He fell in with Pietro Esposito, a Mage and private investigator.
-Dominic is something Pietro needed.
-The changeling is much more even-tempered and can find things Pietro can't.
+He fell in with Peregrine, a Mage and private investigator.
+Dominic is something Peregrine needed.
+The changeling is much more even-tempered and can find things Peregrine can't.

 Personality: Light-in-Darkness burns with the fire of life and passion.
 A furnace burns in his core that keeps him alive and full of energy.
 He is passionate, intuitive, creative, and inspiring.
 He's alert, athletic, active, and ardent.